 Quick guide: Internal audits of human subjects research

 IU’s Office of Research Compliance conducts research compliance audits that are internal to the University.
-Audits are conducted in accordance with the IU Standard Operating Procedures for Auditing Human Subjects Research and are categorized as either for-cause (directed) or not-for-cause (scheduled).
+Audits are conducted in accordance with the IU HRPP Policy for Auditing Human Subjects Research and are categorized as either for-cause (directed) or not-for-cause (scheduled).

 Words to know

-- For-cause (directed): Audits requested by an IRB, IRB chair, the director of the Human Research Protection Programs, or the associate vice president of research compliance when circumstances require an on-site record review, generally related to reported or suspected noncompliance.
+- For-cause (directed): Audits requested by an IRB, IRB chair, the director of the Human Research Protection Programs, or the associate vice president of research compliance, generally related to reported or suspected noncompliance.

 - Clinical studies opened by a new principal investigator (PI) or an existing clinical study that has been transferred to a new PI.